 Cali glanced at Shego for a moment and something in those green eyes told her to play up the vicious animal routine.
 Growling again, she reminded Dementor of a lion, complete with large canine teeth.
 He imagined she could easily cut through his spine with her teeth alone.
 Curling into a ball as best he could, he prayed to protect his innards from the wild beast above him.

-"Now, why the hell are you so bent on getting Cali anyway?"
-Shego inquired, calmly turning around to dispatch a few henchmen that were creeping up on them.
-She kept her attention on the grounded scientist, honestly curious as to why he was so interested in Cali.
-Aside from the fact that she was any weird anime geek's wet-dream.
+"Now, why the hell are you so bent on getting Cali, anyway?"
+Shego inquired, calmly turning around to dispatch a few henchmen that seemed to think they were creeping up on her.
+She kept her attention on the grounded scientist, honestly curious as to why he was so interested in Cali, aside from the fact that she was any weird anime geek's wet dream.

 "She is my property!
 Return her to me!"
 Dementor demanded, speaking directly to Shego with the hope that it would not anger the beast on his chest.

 "I don't think she wants to go," Shego quipped with a grin, looking rather cat-like in her own right.
 Cali growled in agreement.

 Dementor tried to suppress his outrage, but he could not do it.
 "It doesn't matter what this stupid beast thinks!
 I'm the one who saved her and created her, and she should be grateful that I didn't kill her a hundred times over!"

 "I don't think threatening her life is going to help," Shego chuckled as the sirens wailed in the distance.
 The police were probably headed right for them and she smiled, rather amused at how Dementor had utterly failed in taking Cali.
 "Cali, you might want to get up," she suggested.

 "He won't get away.
 I'll keep him down," Shego vowed.